BREEDS ORIGINATING FROM SOUTH-EAST ASIA

 KHAO MANEE or KHAO PLORT

-It is a muscular, athletic cat of moderately foreign type and was reputedly once exclusively bred by Thai royalty.
+The Western concept of the Khao Manee is a muscular, athletic cat of moderately foreign type that was reputedly once exclusively bred by Thai royalty.
 Many of the cats exported from Thailand had kinked tails.
 It was recognised by TICA in 2009 and by the GCCF in 2010, but has not yet advanced to championship status.
 As a recent import, the conformation remains true to its Thai ancestors.
 Numbers of Khao Manee in Thailand appear to be in decline.

 PIAWAIAN KUCING MALAYSIA (MALAYSIAN PIAWAIAN CAT)